Contents of Article

 For dogs, we recommend Frontline for its ease of use and its broad protection range.
 It’s also best for younger age puppies and safe for pregnant or nursing animals.
 Simparica would be best for dogs who have severe skin issues and can’t handle any sort of topical application.

 For cats, Simparica isn’t an option at all.
-Your only recourse would be Frontline’s feline topical application.
+Your only course of action would be Frontline’s feline topical application.
 If you were hoping for a chewable for your cat, talk to your vet about safe options for felines.

 7 Treatment Application Tips